 Tackling mixed messages

 Using our imagination in a positive way can bring marked improvements in our life.
 Our imagination is our way of talking to our subconscious, that powerful inner force where our knowledge and beliefs reside.
-So if you feel that the way you use your imagination leaves room for improvement or you have noticed that you actually send mixed messages to your subconscious, then an excellent way of tackling it is with hypnosis.
-The reasons for using hypnosis are numerous but one of the most prominent ones is because it is quick, easy and it works!
+So if you feel that the way you use your imagination leaves room for improvement or you have noticed that you actually send mixed messages to your subconscious, then an excellent way of tackling it is with hypnotherapy.
+The reasons for using hypnotheapy are numerous but one of the most prominent ones is because it is quick, easy and it works!
 Once we learn how to use the power of our mind to work for us, even what we thought was impossible can become a reality.